 Conrad Weiser science teachers Adelle Schade, Adam Serfass and John Siefert have been building up the district’s high school science program, giving students who are ready for a challenge the opportunity to explore their ideas and delve into high-level science projects.

 They have students who are working on projects that are so unique that they are in talks with a patent attorney.
 They’re also engaging in research that is more commonly found at universities and cutting-edge companies.

 “If you allow students to follow their passions, they come up with ideas and start researching, and then they have time to perfect their ideas,” Schade said.

-They want to add space and equipment to start allowing other area school districts to access their program.
+They are adding space and equipment and allowing other area school districts to access their program.

 “We think we could be the hub for high-level science education in Berks County,” Schade said.

 The teachers have a goal that is even more grand: to greatly impact the county economy.

 “Students are doing amazing things, and some of them may go off to college and learn more, and then come back here and start their own companies,” Schade said.